Freedom of Information

 Required Documents & Information

-The applicant may ask for a copy of the record, or ask to examine the record.
+The applicant may ask for a copy of the record or may ask to examine the record.

 Online Request for Access to Records Form